skyuplam/jazz_networks/README.md

 $ pipenv run jupyter notebook

 # Follow the instruction of the output to open the notebook and check the
-# solutions
+# solutions on the src/Python Programming Tests.ipynb file
 ```

-Or just open the [ipython notebook](src/Python Programming Tests.ipynb) file or
+Or just open the [ipython notebook](src/Python%20Programming%20Tests.ipynb) file or
 [exported python source code](src/PythonProgrammingTests.py) file to read the
 source codes.